aweishampel/gFPCAClassif/README.md

 classification methods for the binary-valued functional data.
 The package accounts for multiple different scenarios of the data.
 All of these models are built under the assumption that the binary data are binary-valued observations of smooth latent functions.
+The authors would like to acknowledge the NSF MMS grant number: SES 2020179.

 ## Installation